 The below sets out the tax strategy for MHI Vestas Offshore Wind A/S and its UK subsidiary undertakings, MHI Vestas Offshore Wind UK Ltd. and MHI Vestas Offshore Wind Blades UK (“the UK Group”), and in making this strategy available the UK Group is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016.

 The tax strategy applies to all UK taxes applicable to the UK Group, and the document is owned by the Board of Directors of MHI Vestas Offshore Wind A/S (“the Board”).
 It will be reviewed annually, updated as appropriate and approved by the Board.
 The Board is responsible for setting and monitoring the strategy.
 The finance teams are accountable to the Board for the implementation of the tax strategy as well as the management of tax and related risks.

-The UK Group’s tax strategy is guided by our vison “to be a responsible leading player in the offshore wind industry and to be the most value adding partner through reliable wind power solutions” as well as our mission to “co-develop offshore wind as an economically viable and sustainable energy source to benefit future generations”.
+The UK Group’s tax strategy is based on our vision “to be a responsible leading player in the offshore wind industry and to be the most value adding partner through reliable wind power solutions” as well as our mission to “co-develop offshore wind as an economically viable and sustainable energy source to benefit future generations”.

-The tax strategy also reflects our status as a company which requires strong governance and consideration of our reputation, while delivering returns to our stakeholders.
+The tax strategy reflects our status as a company which requires strong governance, consideration of our reputation, and delivering returns to our stakeholders.
 Our tax strategy reflects the regulated nature of our business, which requires further compliance with local laws, regulations and guidance.